seanreed1111/recordly1/app/controllers/testing_polymorphic_controllers.md

       @commentable = Post.find(params[:post_id])
     end
-ruby-on-rails rspec controller polymorphic-associations shareimprove this question edited May 16 at 15:04 asked May 16 at 13:00
+ruby-on-rails rspec controller polymorphic-associations

-Szilard Magyar
-1,023410
-add a comment
-1 Answer
-active oldest votes
-up vote
-1
-down vote
-accepted
 Using the module: :posts will route to Posts::CommentsController#create.

 If that is not what you intended than remove the module option.
-If it is not what you want then remove the module option.

 Otherwise you need to ensure that you have the correct class name for both your controller and spec.